lumixus1/AC-Typer/README.md

 ## Installation

--Install the zip in the releases
+- Install the zip in the releases
 - Unzip it
 - Run the bat file
 - Enter the code in the text field in the programm